akarazhev/metacfg4j/README.md

 ## Architecture

+This is a high-level abstraction based on the low-level API.
 It has been written without frameworks and delivered with two dependencies:

  &#8658; Embedded H2db (https://www.h2database.com)<br/>
  &#8658; JSON simple (https://github.com/fangyidong/json-simple)<br/>